-MySQL Server In stance Configuration \ Wizard ×
+MySQL Server In: stance Configuration Wizard ×

-MySQL Server Instance Configuration Configure the MySQL Server 5.1 server instance.
+Instance Configuration MySQL Server 5.1 server \bigcirc

 Please set the security options.

 🔽 Modify Se curity Settings

 New root password: Enter the root password.

 root Confirm: Retype the password.

-🔲 Enable root a ccess from remote machines
+Enable root access from remote machines

-🔲 Create An Anonymous Account
+🔲 Create An .
+Anonymous Account

-2 This option will create ar note that this can lead t
+This option will create an anonymous account on this server.
+Please note that this can lead to an insecure system.

-< Back Next > Cancel
+] < Back Next > Cancel